jepiqueau/vue-sqlite-app-starter/README.md

 ## 🚧 To be Updated 🚧

-The components `CopyFromAssetsTest.vue`, `ExistingConnTest.vue` and `JsonImportExportTest.vue`have still to be updated
+The components `EncryptionTest.vue` and `UpgradeVersionTest.vue`have still to be created

 ## Installation 🚧